 The navigation pane includes the Navigation tree and the Shortcuts bar.

 Navigation tree

 The Navigation tree enables you to navigate across the program views.
-Views depend on whether the console is connected to a managed machine or to the management server.
-In both cases, you can choose between the Full list or the Short list of views.
+You can choose between the Full list or the Short list of views.
 The Short list contains the most frequently used views from the Full list.